 Fortunately, the whitening process does not damage any of your past dental treatments.
 When you receive bonding, veneers, fillings, or crowns; typically, your treatment involves a durable porcelain material.
 This material can withstand the whitening gel that may be used in any dentist’s office.
 Porcelain is made of a durable, strong material.
 Luckily, this means that you can have a teeth whitening treatment without damaging or negatively affecting your past dental work.

 How Coloration Will Be Affected by Fillings and Crowns

 Although the whitening process won’t damage your past treatments, it may not be effective on these parts of your teeth.
 For instance, if you’ve had fillings and crowns; these whitening products will not work on them.
 The rest of your teeth will be whitened.
 However, no teeth whitener will work on fillings or crowns.
 However, what can happen is that those parts of your teeth can be replaced to match the rest of your newly whitened teeth.
 This way, you can fully restore your smile and have every tooth sparkling white.

 Taking The Next Step

-If you’ve been considering teeth whitening in Manhattan Beach, we offer an in-office treatment at our Manhattan Beach office.
+If you’ve been considering teeth whitening in Redondo Beach, we offer an in-office treatment at our Redondo Beach office.
 We carefully analyze the needs of your teeth as well as your past dental history to make sure that you get your exact desired results.
 With our comprehensive in-office and at-home dental treatments, we can assure you that you can improve the shade of your teeth dramatically to make them a lot whiter.